 mother, tech girl, public speaker, Cat Lady, RAF brat, 2x divorcee, 18x Salesforce Certified Professional, determined survivor

 I’m very lucky in that I fell into the salesforce.com consulting industry quite by accident but have managed to make a successful 12-year career out of it, visiting various companies, meeting individuals of many personality types and backgrounds on a regular basis.
 I get bored easily, so consulting suits me.
 I get to learn as much as I can about a company in a very short space of time, come up with solutions to meet their requirements, then design and build a system for them to use.
-The aim is to increase efficiency and make people’s working lives better – it suits me, as I get to get creative in order to make a difference.
-Now the goal has changed significantly; I have been working to become a better architect through certification; this culminates in the objective to become a Certified Technical Architect – a rare thing amongst we ladies.
+The aim is to increase efficiency and make people’s working lives better – it suits me, as I can get creative in order to make a difference.
+Now the goal has changed significantly; I have been working to become a better architect through certification; this culminates in the objective to become a Salesforce Certified Technical Architect – a rare thing amongst we ladies.

 I like genealogy; I have over 6,000 individuals in my Ancestry family tree – and counting.
 I love researching – finding out who I came from and their stories.
 I recently discovered I have a family link to one of the detectives investigating the Ripper murders in 1888 and I was over the moon.
 Last year, I met my second cousin for the first time thanks to our genealogical studies.
 I get a bit excited about findings, achievements, and history.